Marketing Technology – The What’s and How’s

 Certainly, don’t jump quickly into purchasing a new solution to address your current needs.
 Taking a more thoughtful, measured approach will help ensure your tools will deliver long-term value, too.

-To help you on your corporate martech strategy journey, we put together a list of Dos and Don’ts:
+To help you on your corporate Martech strategy journey, we put together a list of Dos and Don’ts:

 How does marketing fit in with the overall picture of your business?